 Students of Undergraduate classes have the liberty to write their comprehensive examinations either in English or Tamil.
-A student who wishes to write the examination in Tamil shall attach a letter to that eﬀect with his application form and submit the same at the time of remittance of examination fees.
-Request for change to write in Tamil after remitting the examination fees will not be entertained.
+A student who wishes to write the examination in Tamil shall submit a letter to the Controller of Examination before Exam fee Payment.
+Request for change to write in Tamil after payment of the examination fees will not be entertained.
 Postgraduate students are not permitted to write their examinations in Tamil.

 Students will not be permitted for examination after 30 minutes from the commencement of examination.
 Students shall not leave the hall within half an hour from the commencement of the Comprehensive Examination.
 Copying inside the hall is strictly prohibited.
 Anyone found copying will be punished in accordance with the rules mentioned below.
 Students are expected to maintain strict silence in the Examination Hall.